radiolab81/iRadioAndroid/README.en.md

 #### Installation

-To compile iRadioAndroid you first need Google's Android Studio. https://developer.android.com/studio The currently current version 2023.1.1 Hedgehog is recommended by the developers.
+To compile iRadioAndroid you first need Google's Android Studio. https://developer.android.com/studio The current version 2023.1.1 Hedgehog is recommended by the developers.
 After downloading and installing the Android Studio, the iRadioAndroid is copied to the local projects directory.

 Calling